I woke up at dusk and headed downstairs.

 Justin was brown-nosing his teacher by running errands outside of class.

-Irene said she had to do some research for a book report.
+Imogen said she had to do some research for a book report.

 A book she really, really hated.